mattedicksoncom/blender-xatlas/readme.md

 ### Use
 Warning!
 The tool will make a single user copy and triangulate your mesh (Unless using 'Pack Only')
 <img src="./readme_images/tool-location.png" alt="Tool Location" width="569" height="408">
-1. Make sure you file is saved
+1. Make sure your file is saved
 2. Change your settings under Xatlas Tools
 3. Select the objects you wish to unwrap and unpack
 4. Click ```Run Xatlas```